alturiak/nio-smith/README.md

     - a short helptext and
     - an optional list of rooms the command is valid for
 - `add_hook`: define
-    - an event type to be hooked into (only "m.room.message" is currently supported)
+    - an event type to be hooked into
+        - "m.room.message": normal text messages sent to rooms
+        - "m.reaction": reactions to room messages
     - the method called when the event is encountered,
     - an optional list of rooms the hook is valid for
 - `add_timer`: define